ZakuroSoda/Discord-Matters/README.md

 ## Logging in with the token

 The second goal is to login with the token.
 This can only be done via the Discord Browser Version - Through the Browser JavaScript Console.
+Navigate to the Discord login page on a browser and paste in the code.

 ### First Code: